sixcious/infy-scroll/README.md

 *You can copy and paste these settings using the Add Save feature in the Options.
 (Tested on December 22, 2022.)*

 ## SPA Support
 [SPAs (Single-page Applications)](https://developer.mozilla.org/docs/Glossary/SPA) are tricky to deal with because they update their page content dynamically, and sometimes don't even update the address bar.
 However, Infy now supports the [Navigation API](https://developer.mozilla.org/docs/Web/API/Navigation_API) (Chrome/Edge 102+ Only) to detect browser navigations and it can also watch for changes on the page and auto-activate and auto-deactivate itself if the website changes its content dynamically.
-It even works here on GitHub and on Pixiv.
 (If you're on Firefox, you can check the Late Activation setting in the UI Window's Scripts dialog and save the URL.)
 No more refreshing the page!

 ## Documentation
 - [Help Guide](https://github.com/sixcious/infy-scroll/wiki)